OpenWebAdvocacy/website/src/posts/tim-berners-lee-on-apples-browser-engine-ban-and-web-apps.md

 In 2024 the Department of Justice (DOJ) launched a [lawsuit](https://www.justice.gov/opa/media/1344546/dl?inline) against Apple arguing that they have illegally monopolized the US smartphone market.
 The government claimed Apple broke the law by maintaining a closed ecosystem for the iPhone in pursuit of profits and at the expense of consumers and innovation.

-The essence of the DOJ case is that Apple has made iPhones worse for US consumers in order to increase lock-in, reduce interoperability and block competitors from competing.
+The essence of the DOJ case is that Apple has made iPhones worse for US consumers in order to increase lock-in, reduce interoperability, and block competitors from competing.
 The DOJ also argues that Apple uses security and privacy as a shield to justify its anticompetitive conduct.

 > Apple wraps itself in a cloak of privacy, security, and consumer preferences to justify its anticompetitive conduct.
 Indeed, it spends billions on marketing and branding to promote the self-serving premise that only Apple can safeguard consumers’ privacy and security interests.
 Apple selectively compromises privacy and security interests when doing so is in Apple’s own financial interest
 > <cite>[DOJ vs Apple](https://www.justice.gov/opa/media/1344546/dl?inline)</cite>